Esbj/ACNH-Tracker/README.md

 This is an examination project for the cource Webbprogrammering med JavaScript fördjupning at Borås Yrkeshögskola - Webbutvecklare React.

+The program is developed by me, [Alexander Esbjörnsson](https://www.linkedin.com/in/alexander-esbjornsson/)

 ---
 This application is aimed to "completionists" of the game Animal Crossint: New Horizons for the Nintendo Switch.